CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 - Pick a problem from the [bank](https://cyf-workshops.netlify.app/asking-questions#problem-bank).
 - As a group, make a prediction about what you think the answer is, and write it down.
 - Test your prediction.
-(Try it out.)
+Try it out using the dev tools.
 - Compare your prediction with the outcome.

 What happened?
 Is there a gap in your understanding?